mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 Matching in incorrect positions.

-and always the simplest solution...
+... and always the simplest solution ...

 <!-- [Gist Url](https://gist.github.com/mcsee/499d7e27102345b91ab1a1835d6a62bb) -->